Notes on the North: Bayfield, Wisconsin, and the Apostle Islands

 In photos, the sea caves of the Apostle Islands National Lakeshore look like lacy decorations at the base of the layer cake of red, black and gold sandstone bluffs towering over Lake Superior just outside Bayfield, Wisconsin.
 But from the low vantage point of my kayak, the caves have the soaring, echoing majesty of a cathedral nave.

 Under the care of guides from Living Adventure outfitters, my husband, Rob, and I paddle our tandem kayak under towering stone arches and around rocky castoffs where start-up forests have taken root.
 Our paddles splashing in concert, we follow the undulating shoreline and, in a hollow, find a narrow sea cave.
 I paddle forward, until Rob grabs the sides of the cave to pull our kayak, hand over hand, deeper into the Earth.
 We float in the shadows, listen to the water lap against the rough walls, crane our necks to catch a glimpse of the slip of blue sky above, and believe, for just a second, that we’ve uncovered a secret.

 The Apostle Islands National Lakeshore, a nearly 70,000-acre preserve, covers 12 miles of cave-studded shoreline along a peninsula jutting into Lake Superior.
 The preserve also includes 21 of the 22 Apostle Islands, which scatter out from the peninsula like skipped stones.
 (Some 200 souls inhabit the archipelago member Madeline Island, not part of the national lakeshore.)
 The heart of this region is Bayfield, a sophisticated outpost of 400-plus residents hidden between a blanket of northern forest and the sweeping inland sea.
-About 85 miles east of Duluth, Minnesota, the town draws travelers yearning to kayak to the caves or the islands, to hike through the trees, or to simply enjoy an evening stroll down Bayfield’s corridor of culture, Rittenhouse Avenue.
+About 85 miles east of Duluth, Minnesota, the town draws travelers yearning to kayak to the caves or the islands, to hike through the trees, or to simply enjoy an evening stroll down Bayfield's corridor of culture, Rittenhouse Avenue.